jvadura/SimilarityAVX.MCP.NET/README.md

 🎯 **Search code by meaning, not text** - Find implementations using natural language descriptions instead of exact string matching.

+## 🪟 Windows Host Deployment Recommended

+**Important**: This tool should run on your Windows host machine, not in WSL.
+Claude Code instances running in WSL can connect to the Windows-hosted server.

+Why?
+File monitoring (FileSystemWatcher) doesn't work reliably in WSL when watching Windows filesystems.
+Running on Windows ensures real-time index updates work correctly.

+> **WSL Users**: If you must run in WSL, disable file monitoring (`"enableFileWatching": false`) and rely on startup verification.
+Periodic rescan is planned as a future feature.

 ## Why Choose This?

 Super simple setup - just select your embedding provider and run!
-It's designed to work seamlessly with Claude Code, optimized for running on the same PC as your WSL instances.
+The server runs as a background service on Windows, accessible from any Claude Code instance.

 | Feature | Semantic Search | Traditional grep |
 |---------|----------------|------------------|